 While aesthetics are a priority, the Jag Kitchens team made sure the kitchen worked as well as it looked and the suggestion of an on-bench pantry was a winner with Theresa.
 “That’s exactly what we wanted because I want to use my things regularly – like my mixer.
 If you put it down there, you’ll never get it out.”

 The social factor is great too, adds the mother of two young children.
 “I love the openness of the kitchen and the breakfast bar.
 My kids actually do sit here and chat with me – it’s wonderful.”

-Overall, the experience with Angela has been amazing, says Theresa.
+Overall, the experience with Jag Kitchens has been amazing, says Theresa.
 “It felt good to be able to trust someone who knew what worked, and because it’s the first time we’ve renovated our own home, it helped to have that support.
 We’re very happy and it’s been well worth it.
 The kitchen is my favourite part of the whole house!”